Narcissists need people and yet at the same time they hate that they need them.

 Since early childhood I was subjected to abuse.
 My parents were wonderful but worked long hours for six children, I never blamed them.
 They did their best to keep us happy and healthy.
 However, I was abused from an early age by a family member that inevitably programmed me to believe I deserved this special abusive treatment.
 As all people know who have been in my shoes, the goal is for the abuser to gain a reaction in which would make the abuser feel better while they can be placed on a pedestal to look around for vindication, “See? the stupid doormat is crazy, I’m the normal one”.
 They want to believe, so someone has to be the stool pigeon to make that happen.
+Any type of reaction is what matters to them.
 Control freak is an understatement.

 The tough realization is once you experience one in youth, you will be a magnet to them in your adult years.
 SELF LOVE is the key to escape.
 Don’t be so forgiving and kind, make yourself a priority more often than not.